-This is also a link attribute.
-This type of links are counted in backlinks and helps linked websites.
-Google only count number of backlinks and its quality for the page ranking of a website.
-If you want to get better page rank, you must try to get dofollow backlinks.
+This is also a link attribute that tells Google to follow a link.
+This type of links are counted in valuable backlinks and helps linked websites.
+Google always give dofollow backlink more value.
+So, getting more number of dofollow links from relavant pages help in getting better value.
 To make a link nofollow, simply add rel=dofollow in the link attribute.

 Ex: <a href=”URL” rel=”dofollow”>

-This is a text file placed in the website root.
+This is a text file placed on the website’s root.
 It is used to instruct search engine bots about the website structure.
 It also tells them which page they can crawl and which can not.